apache/nuttx/boards/arm/stm32/stm3240g-eval/README.txt

   dhcpd:
   -----

-    This builds the DCHP server using the apps/examples/dhcpd application (for execution from FLASH.)
+    This builds the DHCP server using the apps/examples/dhcpd application (for execution from FLASH.)
 See apps/examples/README.txt for information about the dhcpd example.